cloudkick/whiskey/README.md

 }
 ```

-For more examples please check the `example` folder.
+For more examples please check the `example/` folder.